adamsanderson/sexp_path/README.markdown

 Project Information
 --------------------
-Hop in and fork it or add some issue over at: http://github.com/adamsanderson/sexp_path .
+Hop in and fork it or add some issues over at [GitHub](http://github.com/adamsanderson/sexp_path).

     Adam Sanderson